English Curriculum

 Reading at KS3 leading to Literature and Language at KS4 and 5

 At Key Stage 3, students will also develop their love of reading for pleasure by regularly reading popular best sellers to establish a reading culture.
+Our English satellite texts, which serve to complement the teaching of our main texts, also expose our learners to further ideas and viewpoints to help shape them into more rounded readers and young people.

 Writing at KS3 and 4, leading to English Literature and English Language at KS5